finchparker/travelingSalesman/README.md

 # Outcome

 I lost the competition :(.
-I learned that a good algorithm >> low-level optimizations.
-If I could go back I would try to create an algorithm that tried to find a convex route (or as close to possible), since that is what I noticed us humans subconciously try to do when coming up with solutions to TSP, which we are actually quite good at.
-On the bright side, because I spent so much time struggling to install Numba properly, I finally started to use a real package manager (conda; it's reallyyy nice would reccomend).
+I learned that a good algorithm >>>> low-level optimizations.
+If I could go back I would try to create an algorithm that tried to find a convex route (or as close to possible), since that is what I noticed us humans intuitively try to do when coming up with solutions to TSP, which we are actually quite good at.
+On the bright side, because I spent so much time struggling to install Numba properly, I finally started to use a real package manager (Conda: it's reallyyy nice would reccomend).

 # Run Intructions